 they can, they win.
 If they can’t, I win.

 I have asked David Gluck, who I consider an honest truth seeker, to judge all

 computer generated codes submitted by James or any other skeptic as to

-whether they succeed or fail in proving that the Newton Bible Code is algorithmic.
+whether they succeed or fail in proving that the Sagan Signal is algorithmic.

 CFI Invest 2.0 will be monitored and developments recorded on the Underdown

 Countdown tab on the left.

 I offer my best to James and all other participants.
 Our collective goal is to get to